Frequently Asked Questions

 Q: What does “EDC” stand for as a condition?

 A: Every Day Carry (“EDC”) are knives which have minor cosmetic issues which allow us to discount them at a tremendous savings to the customer that simply wants a great carrying knife.
 Maybe the bone is a couple of shades lighter on the front, or a pin was flattened during the finishing process.
 Either way they are functionally perfect and your satisfaction is guaranteed !
 They are not seconds.
+The GEC “S”tore knives will also be noted as “EDC”.
 Due to manufacturer guidelines for handling this line, we cannot show actual pictures of the knives with flaws; thus we will recycle our pictures from the general production models we have on file.

 Q: Why are some GEC’s serialized and some not?